 - Residents want remote access to their apartment buildings for letting guests, deliveries, dog walkers, nannies, cleaners into the house

-- Video intercom intercoms allow residents to take control on managing their guests – freeing property managers for other important tasks like closing new leases and move-ins and move-outs
+- Video intercoms allow residents to take control on managing their guests – freeing property managers for other important tasks like closing new leases and move-ins and move-outs

 - Break-ins are at all time high – 1.7 million packages are stolen every day!

 - Video intercoms provide visual proof of the person at the door, ensuring you don’t let someone in without verifying their identity

 34 Factors to Consider While Buying an Apartment Intercom